ENGLISH BILLIARDS

 OBJECT OF THE GAME

 To reach a predetermined point count before your opponent.
-Short games can be to 100 points.
+A short game might be to 100 points.
 A full game is usually 300 points.

 SCORING